 An Engine Shed was first established at Oxenholme in the 1840s when the line first opened.
 The four road Engine Shed was built in 1880 when the station was rebuilt.
 Its roof was replaced in 1938.
+The old slates were advertised in the local press.

 The four road Engine Shed is pictured above looking north to the Kendal to New Hutton road bridge with the water tank and coal stage in the left foreground.
 Just under the bridge, the LMS Oxenholme No. 2 Signalbox can be spotted.
 The former LNWR Oxenholme No. 2 Signalbox used to be postioned behind the Engine Shed and was raised to give the signalman a clear view of the south end of Oxenholme Station.